 April is Sexual Assault Awareness Month (SAAM), a month-long campaign to raise public awareness about sexual violence and educate communities on how to prevent it.
 According to New Hampshire Coalition Against Domestic and Sexual Violence (NHCADSV) 1 in 4 women and 1 in 20 men have reported experiencing some form of sexual violence in their lifetimes.
-Sexual assault can happen to anyone, regardless of race, sexual orientation, gender identity, age, social background, or economic status.
+Sexual assault can happen to anyone, regardless of race, sexual orientation, gender identity, disability status, age, social background, or economic status.

 SANE Team at Cheshire